AsherLuna/MDScI/README.md

 #### MDScI Student

 ## Data Science Projects
-This repository contains some projects made by me about data analysis and visualization.
+This repository contains some projects made by myself about data analysis and visualization.

 ## -Index-
 1. Data Cleaning Techniques.<br>